-LightRules is a web-based application accessible via any web browser on the facility's enterprise network.
-The system can also be set up in a stand-alone configuration with a keyboard, monitor, or mouse.
+LightRules is a web-based application accessible via any web browser on the facility's enterprise network, unless the system is set up as stand-alone.
+In the instance of a stand-alone system, you can attach a monitor, keyboard, and mouse to the LightRules appliance, providing access the web interface:

-- Press and release the power button.
-The LightRules appliance will power down in about 15-20 seconds.
+- 1. Press and release the power button.
+The LightRules appliance will cleanly power down in about 15-20 seconds.
 If the system has not powered down after one minute, press and hold the power button until the appliance turns off. - 2.
 Connect the keyboard, monitor, and mouse devices. - 3.
 Press the power button to reboot the appliance.